 Monero is one of these currencies that’s very hard to keep a track of and so if hackers are smart enough, they can easily get away with it.

-However, their own stupidity can get them caught like if they use the same cryptojacking address to buy pizza to their house it might be slightly easier to find them but if they try and hide it, it’s going to be harder.
+However, their own stupidity can get them caught like if they use the same cryptojacking address to buy pizza at their house it might be slightly easier to find them but if they try and hide it, it’s going to be harder.

 How To Detect Cryptojacking Malware